fossi-foundation/fossi-foundation.github.io/_posts/2016-10-13-designcontest.md

 RISC-V implementation</a> by Rob Eady (Univ. of Cambridge, UK)</li>
 </ul>

-Beside that we decided for a <b>special price</b> for the "best open source EDA tool:
+Beside that we decided for a "<b>special price</b> for an open source EDA tool":

 <ul>
 <li> <a